acruikshank/chat.os/README.md

 Chat.os relies on Google accounts for authentication (more options coming soon).
-To create an instance of the server, you must create a google project using the [https://code.google.com/apis/console/b/0/|project console].
+To create an instance of the server, you must create a google project using the [project console](https://code.google.com/apis/console/b/0/).
 Next copy the config_example.js file in the root of the project to config.js and edit it.
-Choose randomish string for the session secret and set authentication parameters provided from the google project console.
+Choose a randomish string for the session secret and set authentication parameters provided from the google project console.
 Once the configuration is in place, you're ready to run the server:

 <pre>
 node server.js
 </pre>

 ## Running Tests